RoundingWellOS/marionette.toolkit/README.md

 ===

-© 2015 RoundingWell.
+This library is © 2015 RoundingWell.
 Distributed under MIT license.